"The earth would be nothing without the people but man would be nothing without the horse." -- Author Unknown

 We are looking for land to relocate to for purchase.
 We are running a capital campaign for $100,000; which just began and we have raised $15,000 in December.
 We are looking for like-minded partnerships to help our mission.

 Most importantly, we have never missed a beat in helping and healing others!
 The power of the horse and it’s healing abilities and my own - have not been ceased.

-Partnerships and allegiances does not come easy with the intensity of this type healing work.
+Partnerships and allegiances do not come easy with the intensity of this type of healing work.
 You have to be strong in your own right and spirit and very clear.
 As this IS “the way of the horse”.
-And I am like the horse, in that clarity, compassion and grace - of course after and thru the storm(s).
+And I am like the horse, in that clarity, compassion, and grace - of course after and thru the storm(s).